 - List of potential collaborators with a brief description of the possible collaboration.

 - Applicants must identify a Princeton sponsor with whom they should discuss and develop fellowship plans.
-Appropriate sponsors include Andlinger Center faculty, associated faculty and senior researchers, who can be located in our research community.
+Appropriate sponsors include Andlinger Center faculty, associated faculty, and senior researchers, who can be located in our research community, though proposals that extend existing collaborations in creative new directions will be considered.

 Duration and Funding

 The nominal duration for the visit is one academic semester; shorter or longer appointments will be considered on an individual basis.
-Fellows coming without the financial support of their regular employer will be offered full stipend based on experience and/or rank, as determined by the Office of the Dean of Faculty, who determines the salary on the basis of current academic rank and award duration.
+Fellows coming without the financial support of their regular employer will be offered a stipend based on experience and/or rank, as determined by the Office of the Dean of Faculty.
 Appointment rank at Princeton is determined on the basis of seniority and current institutional affiliation.
-In accordance with university policy, employment and salary verification and visitor participation agreements are required of all appointees.
+In accordance with University policy, employment and salary verification and visitor participation agreements are required of all appointees.